Roasted Butternut Squash Soup

 Instructions

-- Alternatively, you can transfer the roasted veggies and herbs directly into a large stockpot, add all 4 cups of broth, and blend with an immersion blender.
-This saves some effort, but usually doesn't get the finished soup quite as smooth and velvety.
+- For fewer dishes: Transfer all of the roasted veggies and herbs directly into a large Dutch oven or stockpot.
+Pour in all 4 cups of broth and blend with an immersion blender until as smooth as possible.

 Notes

-- Garnish: We love a sprinkle of fresh thyme and a little more black pepper, or for a little crunch, try pepitas (toasted green pumpkin seeds).
+- Garnishes: The kids like it plain (what a surprise).
+My husband and I love a sprinkle of fresh thyme or sage and a little more black pepper, or chia seeds, or roasted pumpkin seeds for a little crunch.
 So good!

-- Storage: This soup keeps well in the fridge for 3-4 days.
+- Storage, Freezing, Reheating: This soup keeps well in the fridge for at least 3-4 days.
 It can be frozen for 3-4 months.
 Freeze in an airtight container and leave some room, the soup will expand as it freezes.
 Defrost in the fridge overnight and re-warm on the stove as needed.

 Nutrition Estimate